macrobiotus/mouse_mating/README.md

  * read Appendix and read Chapter 5 of **Zuur AF, Ieno EN, Walker N, et al. 2009.
 Mixed effects models and extensions in ecology with R. New York, NY: Springer.**
  * found helpful hint on modeleling, in addition to Chapter 5 on [webpage (saved in Zotero)/](https://stats.stackexchange.com/questions/71087/analysis-of-a-time-series-with-a-fixed-and-random-factor-in-r)
  * updated todo queue
+ * in `inspect_data.R`
+   * added analysis remarks to all section
+   * restructured data inspection of full data

 ## Todo queue